 5.2.
 Classification System

 Environment goods and services sector activities can be classified by their purpose.
-Regulation (EU) 691/2011 distinguishes two broad types of environment sector activity according to their purpose:
+EU Regulation (EU) 691/2011 and its amendments distinguishes two broad types of environment activity according to their purpose:

 CEPA (Classification of Environmental Protection Activities)